Configure a Fake Board

 pinstringRequiredThe pin number of the board’s GPIO pin that you wish to configure the digital interrupt for.

-Once you have configured your digital interrupts, navigate to the CONTROL tab to monitor interrupt activity.
-The value displayed next to each interrupt name represent the total count of interrupts triggered by the corresponding digital interrupt.
+Once you have configured your digital interrupts, open the board’s TEST panel on the CONFIGURE or CONTROL tabs to monitor interrupt activity.
+The value displayed next to each interrupt name represents the total count of interrupts triggered by the corresponding digital interrupt.

 Have questions, or want to meet other people working on robots?
 Join our Community Discord.